signoredems/aspire-expense-tracker/memory-bank/activeContext.md

 - Implementing the authentication and authorization system
 - Creating the basic UI for expense entry and listing
 - Testing the API endpoints
-- Ensuring code quality through unit testing
+- Ensuring code quality through unit and integration testing
+- Resolving integration test configuration issues

 ## Recent Decisions